2026 Hands-On Review

 The heavyweight champion.
 Over-engineered German precision with rapid 6.5 min heat-up.

-Thermal Mass: ECM and Rocket.
-Kilograms of brass dampen heat swings.
-The 2026 version adds electrical heating elements directly to the group head, cutting warm-up from 45 minutes to 7.
+The ECM and Rocket camp runs on thermal mass.
+Kilograms of brass.
+The 2026 generation embedded electrical heating cartridges directly in the group head, cutting warm-up from 45 minutes to seven.

 Testing Protocol

-Our lab protocol for espresso machines focuses on thermal stability, pressure recovery, and structural longevity.
-We subject every unit to 500+ cycles before reaching a verdict.
+Our lab protocol, developed by Steven Holm (SCA-certified, 10+ years equipment testing), focuses on thermal stability, pressure recovery, and structural longevity.
+We subject every unit to 50+ cycles before reaching a verdict.

 01